-Mikis Theodorakis is a Greek songwriter and composer who has written over 1000 songs.
+Mikis Theodorakis is a world renowned Greek songwriter and composer who was born in Chios in 1925 (29 July 1925).

-He scored for the films Zorba the Greek (1964), Z (1969), and Serpico (1973).
-He composed the “Mauthausen Trilogy” also known as “The Ballad of Mauthausen”, which has been described as the “most beautiful musical work ever written about the Holocaust” and possibly his best work.
-He is viewed as Greece’s best-known composer.
-He was awarded the Lenin Peace Prize.
+Theodorakis wrote and performed the music for the movies Zorba the Greek (1964), Z (1969), and Serpico (1973).
+He is also the composer of the “Mauthausen Trilogy” also known as “The Ballad of Mauthausen”, which has been described by many as the “most beautiful musical work ever written about the Holocaust”.
+He is considered to be Greece’s best-known composer.

-He continued to speak out in favor of left-liberal causes, Greek–Turkish–Cypriot relations, and against the War in Iraq.
-He has consistently opposed oppressive regimes and was a key voice against the 1967–74 Greek junta, which imprisoned him.
+He continued to speak out in favor of left and liberal causes, Greek-Turkish-Cypriot relations, and against the War in Iraq.
+He has consistently opposed oppressive regimes and he was a key voice against the Greek junta (1967-1974), which imprisoned him for many years.

 “If I had not experienced what I experienced, I would not have written this music.